Top 5 Behaviour Management strategies for kids

 Setting & Communicating the rules

 Even if your style of parenting is friendly and open, it is necessary that you fix certain guidelines and routine and inform your kids about the same.
-This is one of the most important steps in behavior management for children.
+This is one of the most important steps in behaviour management in kids.
 When you inform your kids about the rules, you are actually communicating to them what you expect of them behaviorally.
 The earlier the rules are set, the better it is.
 Kids till a certain age try in their own little ways to impress their parents and make them happy.
 The faster they get into a set routine, the easier it is to manage their behaviors.

 Instantaneously managing the behavior deviations.